petermoorey/petermoorey.github.io/_posts/2021-03-03-adding-azure-pipeline-comments.markdown

 title: Automating Azure DevOps Pull Request Comments
 date: 2021-03-03 13:57:20 +0600
 description:
-img: api-mocha.jpg
+img: message.png
 tags: [azure, devops, pull, automation]
 ---

 In this article I will explain how you can automatically add comments to an Azure DevOps (ADO) pull request during pipeline execution.
+This technique can be useful when you want to add additional information to the pull request, which is generated during pipeline execution.
 This technique utilizes the ADO API and could be adjusted to allow the creation of comments from any application/process.

 # How it works